raulsteinmetz/boolean-logic-approximator/README.md

-# MLPs vs. KANs: An Analysis of Learning Curves on Boolean Equations
+# MLPs vs. KANs: A Comparative Analysis of Their Capacity to Approximate Boolean Equations

 #### Warning